You might notice around here we like bubble gum flavored treats, and Bubblegum Cupcakes are one of our favorites. This post contains affiliate links.

 - Then continue mixing on medium for 2 minutes.

 - Lastly, using a rubber spatula, fold the whipped cream into the cake batter.

 - Fill your cupcake liners about 2/3 full.
 Then, bake until a toothpick comes out clean or with a few crumbs.
 It's about 15-16 minutes.

 - Slowly add a cup of powdered sugar at a time.

-- After about 2-3 cups, add the heavy cream and the dram of Bubblegum flavoring oil.
+- After about 2-3 cups of powdered sugar, add the heavy cream and the dram of Bubblegum flavoring oil.

 - Once all powdered sugar is added, beat for an additional 5 minutes until light and fluffy.

 - Frost once cupcakes are thoroughly cooled.
 I like to use the big star tips.
 Finish with sprinkles or a big gumball on each cupcake.